-The complete BKin program consists of 20 full academic courses and three outdoor education courses.
+The complete BKIN programs consist of 20.0 full academic courses and three outdoor education courses.
 All students are required to obtain an acceptable (minimum eight-hour) course in each of Standard First Aid and CPR (i.e., Basic Rescuer - level C).